How to give good feedback

 When managing a remote team, those chance encounters in hallways, on the stairs or in the break room aren’t possible.
 You never accidentally communicate with a remote team member.
 It is always something that you do with purpose, and for a manager, sometimes delivering feedback isn’t something you want to do.
 You would much rather give team members good news whenever you communicate with them.
 But that isn’t always possible.

 For your team members, most would prefer not to receive feedback when they aren’t expecting it.
 So take the nasty surprise out of this, and the extra effort required as a manager.
-Make feedback a planned and regular part of 1-on1s.
-Make sure your team know this is when they’re going to get feedback and if you prefer, give them the chance to provide feedback as needed either about management or other team members.

 - What’s one thing you’re excited about?

 - What’s one thing I can do better to help you with your job?

 - What’s one thing you can do better to improve at your job?

 With consistent questions and consistent times for 1-on-1s and feedback, team members can plan ahead and prepare more easily.
 Plus, this gives them set times to complete tasks, thereby making project management more effective and easier to manage.